 However, if she claims at age 60 (earliest possible for surviving spouses), the benefit is 71 1/2% of his PIA or $1,430.

-You can clearly see from this example the impact claiming early has on survivor benefits.
+You can see the impact claiming early has on survivor benefits.

-Let's go back to John and Jane Doe.
+Let's go back to John and Mary Sample.

-Jane notifies the SSA of John's death.
-They require Jane to complete form SSA -10.
-She must also supply the proper documents (death certificate, proof of birth, proof of citizenship, etc.).
+Mary notifies the SSA of John's death.
+They require Mary to complete form SSA -10.
+She must supply the proper documents (death certificate, proof of birth, proof of citizenship, etc.) to confirm their information.

-Once SSA is satisfied, they will automatically switch Jane's benefit to the higher $2,000 benefit.
+Once SSA is satisfied, they will automatically switch Mary's benefit to the higher $2,000 benefit.

-That number doesn't include any potential increase from inflation.
+(A side note – that number doesn't include any potential increase from inflation.
 SSA uses an inflation rate of 2.6% in their calculations.
+That can make a huge difference over time.)

 John dies at age 78.